Rice University

 Class presentations

 Presenters are advised, but not required, to show their presentations to the instructor in advance.
-Each presentation will have one class period (75 minutes).
-On the day of the presentation, the presenter will provide the instructor with a version of the presentation suitable for posting on the class web page.
+On the day of the presentation, the presenter will provide the TA and instructor with a version of the presentation suitable for posting on the class web page.

 Paper evaluations

-Students are required to evaluate a paper for two-thirds of the class sessions.
+Students are required to evaluate a paper for each class session.
 A paper evaluation consists of

 Presentation evaluations